alberttheprince/NorthYankton/README.md

 # This is released without guaranteeing support, help, or assistance.
 If you have issues, please fix them and make a PR.
 Issues created will not be addressed.
 North Yankton is NOT "release ready".
 It was never intended to be used by players outside of the very controlled prologue missions by Rockstar.

-If you would like to release any free map/ipl fixes for this, please contact me on my Discord: noornahas (PrinceAlbert) to have them listed here!
+If you would like to release any free map/ipl fixes for this, please get in touch with me on my Discord: noornahas (PrinceAlbert) to have them listed here!